jm11116/2.5D-Graphics-Engine/README.md

 - Toggle the 2D minimap with the spacebar.
 - Increase draw distance by editing the draw distance variable inside engine.js (warning: this may interfere with the raytracer).
 - Increase visual fidelity or increase performance by alerting the number of columns drawn in the renderer with the '[' and ']' keys (warning: increasing the column number might make your PC chug).
 - Create custom rooms by editing the two-dimensional array in room_data.js, marking walls with a '#', an empty space with a '.', and change the player position by changing the position of the 'x'.
+Creating rooms wider than 16 will require you to edit the map_width variable inside the Engine object.

 # Screenshot